Data Collection Services

 - More precise line work for engineers

-Drone surveying flyovers can help surveyors more precisely measure elements conventional surveying wouldn’t pick up without many hours of field labor.
-This in turn can help optimize procedures for saving money in equipment and man-hours.
+Drone surveying flyovers can help surveyors more precisely measure elements that conventional surveying wouldn’t pick up without many hours of field labor.
+This increased efficiency can reduce costs spent on equipment and man-hours.

 - An FAA Exemption 333 or Part 107 license

 - Appropriate COA, certificate of authorization for your flying location

 - Permission from the owner or authorized agent of the property